JennahF/AutoS2AE/Readme.txt

-Algorithms reliazed in this repository are as follows:
+Algorithms realized in this repository are as follows:

 alg/EWnLOPT_fast.m ----- AutoS2AE
 alg/EASE.m -------- EASE